Slide Linux Agent¶

 Major Distribution Upgrades¶

-Major distribution upgrades, such as an upgrade from Ubuntu 22.04 (jammy) to 24.04 (noble), will require some intervention.
-Distro-provided tooling will not update the installed Slide Linux Agent package repository listing on a major distribution upgrade.
+Major distribution upgrades, such as an upgrade from Ubuntu 22.04 (jammy) to 24.04 (noble), will require intervention.
+Distro-provided tooling will not update the installed Slide Linux Agent package repository listing when performing a major distribution upgrade.

-On a major distribution upgrade, please update /etc/apt/sources.list.d/slideagent.list to match the version codename string of the new version.
+On a major distribution upgrade, you need to update /etc/apt/sources.list.d/slideagent.list to match the version codename string of the new version.

 For example, if the original version was Ubuntu 22.04, codenamed "jammy":